cathei/PinInject/README.md

     }
 }
 ```
-Then add `SceneCompositionRoot` to your scene (Right click on your Hierarchy and select `PinInject/Scene Inject Root`).
+Then add `SceneCompositionRoot` to your scene (Right click on your Hierarchy and select `PinInject/Scene Composition Root`).
 This is component that triggers injection when scene loading.
-Any `IInjectContext` attached with `SceneCompositionRoot` considered Scene context.
+Any `IInjectionContext` attached with `SceneCompositionRoot` considered Scene context.
 Add your `MySceneContext` on the same object.

 Now you can add `[Inject]` to your field or property to inject in your component.
 Scene context will inject value to any GameObject that loaded with the scene, or instantiated using `Pin.Instantiate` to the scene.